 Microsoft Visio is used by most of the major corporations and the fortune 500 companies as a diagramming tool.
 With its collection of 70 built-in templates and 4000 unique shapes, it is the go-to tool for anyone who wants to display information which can be easily visualized.
 With Visio, you can create business diagrams, process diagrams, flowcharts, floor plans, and more.
 However, the biggest benefit of using Visio is its seamless connection with various data sources such as Excel, SQL Servers, and SharePoint.
 It pulls the data on a live-basis keeping your diagrams up to date, giving you a one-stop solution for all your data visualization needs.
+Still it has its shortcomings including a high price tag and an aging UI.
+That’s why, in this article we are going to take a look at 10 best diagramming software which are the best Visio alternatives you can use in 2019.

-Why the need for Microsoft Visio Alternatives?
+Why The Need for Microsoft Visio Alternatives?

-10 Best Microsoft Visio Alternatives
+List of Best Microsoft Visio Alternatives

-Why you should opt for LucidChart?
+Why You Should Opt for LucidChart?

 If you are just starting out and don’t have a team, then LucidChart is best for you, as it’s free for personal use.
 You need to pay only if you are buying this for a team.
 Secondly, it offers a seamless transition experience from Visio, as it can easily import Visio files.
 This means if you are collaborating with an external team who uses Visio, you will have no problem.
 Also, since it is a web-based app, it is cross-platform.
 They even offer a free iPad app.
 Lastly, the software is fully featured and you will never feel waiting for features if you are switching from Visio.
 The best part is that it packs all the power yet makes it really easy to use.